-Okay usually yours is neater and my scar is bad ass bigger and longer.
-But both are beautiful.
+Okay princess yours is neater and my scar is bad ass bigger and longer -i’m talking about scars of course!
+Both are beautiful.
 I hope this story shows anyone self-conscious about scars you are still beautiful, it is just a road map showing the story of your life”

 I had the same surgery as princess Eugenie as a teen and have the same scar.